NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #132

 A Ruffian asks why FUWAMOCO keeps Pero as a pet despite his nastiness.
 They explain that Pero is a friend of Papa Puppy and occasionally helps, though he's mostly a pain.

+## Episode #133

+A Ruffian asked about anime tropes disappearing over time.
+FUWAMOCO mentioned missing robots and boy-meets-girl stories, noting a decline in these themes.